IntelOpenDesign/ConnectAnyThing/README.md

 2) Galileo broadcasts a Wi-Fi network called “ConnectAnyThing.”
 Join with your mobile device.

 3) Open a web browser on your device, go to http://CAT.
-Webpage lets you read inputs and control outputs in real-time from your mobile device.
+The webpage lets you read inputs and control outputs in real-time from your mobile device.

 Good for tinkering, classroom activities, testing sensors, etc.